 Dudgeon-Monroe

 The Dudgeon-Monroe neighborhood is a favorite location among UW and Edgewood College professors, giving the neighborhood a family-friendly and quaint feeling.
-This neighborhood shares Camp Randall with the Regent neighborhood, borders the UW Arboretum and Lake Wingra, and is home to the Henry Vilas Zoo.
+This neighborhood shares Camp Randall with the Regent neighborhood, borders the UW Arboretum and Lake Wingra.

 Pros: